-During Fiscal 2021, SIR completed one restaurant renovation including:

-• At its Jack Astor's restaurant located at the Square One shopping centre in Mississauga, Ontario.
-This resulted in a closure for nine days to complete the renovation.
+During Fiscal 2021, SIR completed one restaurant renovation: the Jack Astor's located at the Square One shopping centre in Mississauga, Ontario was closed for nine days to complete a renovation during Q4 2021.
 The upgrades served to implement a more engaging and immersive guest facing experience for younger audiences.
-As at December 31, 2021, the total cost of the renovation was \$0.5 million.